Invokana Insights: 10 Drug-Specific Facts You Should Know

 - Urinary tract infections or frequent urgent need to urinate

-- Low blood sugar (especially when used with other diabetes drugs)
+- Low blood sugar (especially when used with other diabetes drugs like insulin or sulfonylureas)

 7. Invokana: Drug and Dose Specifics

 Invokana is taken by mouth, and it comes in 100 milligram (mg) and 300 mg tablets.
-Usually, most patients will start at the 100 mg dose.
+Usually, most patients will start at the 100 mg dose, but your dose may go up.
 You should take Invokana once a day before your first meal.

 8. What Other Medicines Do You Take?

-Drug interactions should always be assessed whenever you start - or even stop - a medication.
-Like most other medicines, Invokana has drug interactions.
+Drug interactions should always be assessed whenever you start -- or even stop -- a medication.
+Like most other medicines, Invokana has important drug interactions you should be aware of.

 UGT enzyme inducers speed up removal of Invokana from the body and make it less effective.
 In patients who take UGT enzyme inducers (such as rifampin, phenytoin, phenobarbital, or ritonavir), higher doses of Invokana may be needed to control blood sugar.